Geographic-style maps for 2-dimensional lattices: Main conclusions and motivations for a continuous crystallography

 \section{Main conclusions and motivations for a continuous crystallography}

-This paper finally resolves Metric Problem~\ref{pro:metric} for 2D lattices, whose continuity and computability conditions remained unfulfilled despite years of persistent attempts.
-The follow-up paper will extend the presented tools to 3D lattices whose space will be bijectively and bi-continuously parameterised by root forms of six root products.

-The density plot in Fig.~\ref{fig:CSDmonoclinic2D} shows that all reasonable primitive monoclinic 2D lattices appear in known crystals from the CSD.
-In other words, real crystal lattices fill a continuous space, which should be studied by continuous invariants and metrics that only slightly change under small perturbations, such as the thermal vibrations of atoms.
-Using a geographic analogue, the proposed solution to Problem~\ref{pro:metric} creates a complete and continuous map for efficient navigation on the space of all 2D lattices.
+The density maps in Fig.~\ref{fig:CSD_QS}-\ref{fig:CSD_QS_oblique} and~\ref{fig:snorth}-\ref{fig:seast} visualise for the first time 2.6 million 2-dimensional lattices in real crystals from the Cambridge Structural Database.
+These maps justify the importance of studying latices by continuous invariants and metrics that slightly change under small perturbations, such as the thermal vibrations of atoms.
+The Python code is at https://github.com/MattB-242/Lattice\_Invariance.

+Using a geographic analogue, the recent isometry invariants create complete and continuous maps for efficient navigation in the Lattice Isometry Space $\LIS(\R^2)$, which can be zoomed in as satellite images and explored at any desirable resolution.

+The four Bravais classes of non-oblique 2D lattices are lower-dimensional subspaces in $\LIS(\R^2)$ whose separate maps in Fig.~\ref{fig:CSD_rectangular} and~\ref{fig:CSD_hex_square} have no intermediate gaps and contain naturally empty regions only for small or very large values of distance parameters.

-Using a biological analogue, classical crystallography has taken a similar approach to the classical taxonomists, dividing lattices into an increasingly complex sequence of discrete categories based on symmetries as they divided organisms according to observed physical characteristics.
-Continuous crystallography allows us to use the fundamental geometric properties of the lattice itself to completely classify an individual in as granular a manner as we like, in a manner akin to the modern use of genetic sequences and markers to classify organisms.
-Indeed, since the proposed root form of a lattice is a complete isometry invariant, this invariant could be said to represent the DNA of a lattice.
-In addition, any lattice can be explicitly built up from this DNA.
+Using a biological analogue, crystallography previously took a similar approach to the classical taxonomy, dividing lattices into an increasingly complex sequence of discrete categories based on symmetries as they divided organisms according to physical characteristics, see a comprehensive review in \cite{nespolo2018crystallographic}.

+The new \emph{continuous crystallography} uses the fundamental geometric properties of the lattice itself to continuously classify an individual in as granular a manner as we like, in a manner akin to the modern use of genetic sequences and markers to classify organisms.
+Indeed, since the root invariant $\RI(\La)$ of a lattice $\La$ is complete, this $\RI(\La)$ could be said to represent the DNA of $\La$.
+Even better than the real DNA, any 2D lattice can be explicitly built up from $\RI(\La)$, see \citeasnoun[Proposition~4.9]{kurlin2022mathematics}.

+Working towards a materials genome, \citeasnoun[section~7]{widdowson2022average} described complementary invariants, which distinguished all periodic crystals in the CSD and together with invariants of lattices are enough for inverse design of generic crystals.

 \ack{Acknowledgements}.
-The research has been supported by the £3.5M EPSRC grant ``Application-driven Topological Data Analysis'' (2018-2023, EP/R018472/1).
+This research was partially supported by the £3.5M EPSRC grant `Application-driven Topological Data Analysis' (2018-2023, EP/R018472/1), the £10M Leverhulme Research Centre for Functional Materials Design (2016-2026) and the last author's Royal Academy of Engineering Fellowship `Data Science for Next Generation Engineering of Solid Crystalline Materials' (2021-2023, IF2122/186).

 \referencelist